constellr/product-lst/docs/et.md

 and water needs and is used to create efficient water budgets at various scales.

 constellr models ET using two models:

 Priestly-Taylor Jet Propulsion Laboratory (PTJPL) and Two-source model energy balance (TSEB).
 They are two-source models, thus they model seperately in two main components: vegetation transpiration and soil evaporation

-constellr models the latent heat flux (LE) and then from it estimates the daily ET.
+constellr models the latent heat flux (LE) and estimates the daily ET from it.
-Both LE and daily ET (mm/d) can be provided by constellr to the end-user as raster files.
+Daily ET (mm/d) can be provided by constellr to the end-user as raster files.

 ![et flux](images/et_flux.png){: style="height:250px"}